Patricia O'Connor (veterinarian)

 Patricia O’Connor Halloran (November 29, 1914 - July 8, 2003) was an American veterinarian and longtime head caretaker at New York's Staten Island Zoo.

 Early life

-O'Connor was born in New York City and grew up in Buffalo, New York with her mother and stepfather.
+O'Connor was born in the heart of New York City and grew up in Buffalo, New York with her mother and stepfather.
 Between 1933 and 1934 she entered the University of Alabama.
 Then in 1935 she attended the New York State College of Veterinary Medicine at Cornell University, graduating in 1939.

 After graduating she moved to Charleston, West Virginia, and worked at a private practice.
 While there she married her classmate John Lewis Halloran, Jr in 1940.
 Their wedding took place in Stapleton, Staten Island and was announced in The New York Times society pages.
 The wedding announcement listed her profession as "physician".

 Then they moved to Staten Island, NY and both worked at John's father's vet clinic.
 Patricia worked in the clinic and did house calls.
 However, she was never paid by her father-in-law, whereas her husband was.